dotnet/docs-maui/docs/mac-catalyst/deployment/publish-ad-hoc.md

 Before distributing your app, you should update its *Info.plist* file with additional information.

 > [!NOTE]
 > While it's not a requirement to update your app's *Info.plist* file when distributing it for testing, these updates will be required when distributing the final tested version of your app.
-Therefore, it's best practice to perform the updates.
+Therefore, it's best practice to perform these updates.

 [!INCLUDE [Update Info.plist](../includes/update-info-plist.md)]